What Is the Purpose of Bone Grafting?

 1. There is enough bone to place the dental implant, but the implant is not completely encased in bone.
 In this case you can carry out bone grafting at the same time that you place the implant.
 The benefit of this is that it reduces the overall treatment time until you get your tooth replaced.

 2. There is not enough bone to secure the dental implant.
 In this case bone grafting is carried out and allowed to completely heal before placing the dental implant.

-The healing time of bone grafts vary.
+The healing time of bone grafts varies.
 The gums over top of the bone graft will heal rapidly (in 2-3 weeks); however, the bone takes longer to heal.
-Small bone grafts can heal in as little as 3 months where large bone grafts can take as long as 9 months to completely heal.
+Small bone grafts can heal in as little as three months where large bone grafts can take as long as nine months to completely heal.